 ABOUT THIS BLOGSITE:

 Two of the most controversial and persevering theological debates of recent decades concern the classic doctrines of “Atonement” and “Justification.”
 Coincidentally, both happen to share a few metaphors in common.
 It won’t be surprising, therefore, to suggest that some problems encountered in their formulation might be amenable to common solutions.
 For starters, I’ll be urging that a resurgence of the positive, rectifying, restorative, rewarding, or “premial” facet of God’s justice to theological consciousness can prepare the way for doctrinal reconciliation and peace.
-The word “premial” (from the Latin word for the opposite of “penal”) was coined by an Anglican pastor and scholar of the early 18th century, John Balguy, in Essay on Redemption: Being the Second Part of Divine Rectitude (London, 1741; second edition, 1785, with a Note to the Reader by Thomas Balguy).
+The word “premial” (from the Latin word for the opposite of “penal”) was coined by an Anglican pastor and scholar of the early 18th century, John Balguy, in Essay on Redemption: Being the Second Part of Divine Rectitude (London, 1741; second edition, 1785, with a Note to the Reader by his son, Thomas Balguy).
 In a nutshell, “The present question is, whether the accomplishment of our Redemption is to be considered as penal, or premial; whether as resulting from a vicarious Punishment, or a personal Reward” (p.
 70).
 On this elegantly simple question, it seems to me, the twin themes of Atonement and Justification especially pivot, and in that order of priority.
 But since this question never came up for consideration during the Protestant founding era, the proper reformation of these teachings scarcely got out of the starting block.
 The explorations published on this blog site are intended to ease us further onto the appropriate field of discourse and to propose satisfactory solutions.
 This process will entail adjustments of exegetical and lexical preferences–rarely a comfortable process.